How to Streamline your Supply Chain with Digital Manufacturing

 Traditionally, supply chains have relied on the basis that raw materials are transformed into products that are then sold to the consumer.
 Within this chain, there are several links, starting with extraction or gathering of raw materials, the acquiring or processing of raw materials and moving into manufacturing, distribution, and sales.
 Within this supply chain, most transactions are traditionally handled using manual intervention.

 With the advent of digital technologies, many elements of the traditional supply chain have been disrupted or, at the very least, transformed.
-Automated software and pricing tools have made part ordering far more efficient—both for customers and digital manufacturing services, while the immediacy and cost efficiency of digital manufacturing solutions such as and has completely transformed inventory requirements.
+Automated software and pricing tools have made part ordering far more efficient—both for customers and digital manufacturing services, while the immediacy and cost efficiency of digital manufacturing solutions such as CNC machining and 3D printing has completely transformed inventory requirements.